dt-alliances-workshops/claat-mockup/workshop-markdown/azure-aks-levelup-lab1/README.md

 One key Dynatrace advantage is ease of activation via Azure Portal.
 OneAgent technology simplifies deployment across large enterprises and relieves engineers of the burden of instrumenting their applications by hand.
 As Kubernetes adoption continues to grow, it becomes more important than ever to simplify the activation of observability across workloads without sacrificing the deployment automation that Kubernetes provides.
 Observability should be as cloud-native as Kubernetes itself.

 In our workshop, we will install the Dynatrace Operator that streamlines lifecycle management.
-You can read more about it here in this <a href="https://www.dynatrace.com/news/blog/new-dynatrace-operator-elevates-cloud-native-observability-for-kubernetes/" target="_blank"> Dynatrace Blog </a>
+You can read more about it here in this <a href="https://www.dynatrace.com/news/blog/flexible-scalable-self-service-kubernetes-native-observability/" target="_blank"> Dynatrace Blog </a>

-Organizations will often customize the Dynatrace Operator installation and you can read more about the options in the <a href="https://docs.dynatrace.com/docs/setup-and-configuration/setup-on-k8s/installation" target="_blank"> Dynatrace Doc</a> but, we are going to use a single command that we can get from the Dynatrace interface to show how easy it is to get started.
+Organizations will often want to customize the Dynatrace Operator installation and you can read more about the options in the <a href="https://docs.dynatrace.com/docs/setup-and-configuration/setup-on-k8s/installation" target="_blank"> Dynatrace Doc</a> but, we are going to use a single command that we can get from the Dynatrace interface to show how easy it is to get started.

 ### Tasks to complete this step